-* Before doing this lab, you have to study "Lesson 07: Create an ARM C Application with Keil μVision MDK-ARM" first.
+* Before doing this lab, you must first study "Lesson 07: Create an ARM C Application with Keil μVision MDK-ARM".

-- Create a new folder under the EE3450 folder and name it Lab01_BlinkingLEDs.
+- Please create a new folder under the EE3450 folder and name it Lab01_BlinkingLEDs_1.
 Then double-click the folder you just created to jump into it.

-- Launch the Keil μVisio and create a new project, save the project as Lab01_BlinkingLEDs.
+- Launch the Keil μVisio, create a new project, and save the project as Lab01_BlinkingLEDs_1.

 - Create predefined symbolic constants for the GPIO configurations.